 In today’s climate we are much more aware of sustainability, such as where our food comes from.
 The ever-popular trend for ‘grow your own’ means that greenhouses are still playing such a huge importance in our gardens for growing produce.
 Hartley Botanic informs us 95 percent of customers still use their greenhouses solely to grow their own produce – most of citing they do so because they wish to eat better.

 Growing your own ensures the knowledge that your food is totally organic, and many say ‘superior to supermarket equivalents’ on taste.

-You don’t need a big garden to experience the perks of a greenhouse.
-Consider investing in a smaller version like the one above.
+You don’t need a big garden to experience the perks of a greenhouse, it can be a savvy small garden idea too.
+For a tiny plot consider investing in a smaller version like the one above.
 The three shelves offer plenty of space to nurture seedlings or smaller produce such as cherry tomatoes or salad leaves.

 Opting for a small greenhouse cabinet on wheels is a good idea.
 That way you can move your plants around to make sure they get the maximum sunlight to thrive.

-As seen at this year’s RHS Chelsea Flower Show, renowned greenhouse and glasshouse specialists Hartley Botanic transformed one of their attractive glass structures into a yoga studio.
+As seen at the last RHS Chelsea Flower Show, renowned greenhouse and glasshouse specialists Hartley Botanic transformed one of their attractive glass structures into a yoga studio.
 With the focus on how we can aid our mental health and wellness, we spoke to an experts to explain the benefits of creating an outdoor space for yoga and meditation.

 ‘There is something really special about practicing yoga outside and allocating a dedicated space to your practise, away from your everyday interior environment and habitual tasks,’ explains Juliet Murrell, yoga expert and founder of the House of VOGA. ‘ I regularly use my garden as a space to practice yoga in the summer.’